aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-14-javascript-new-operator.html.md

 While JavaScript isn't a classical language, it's prototypal, and doesn't have a notion of classes ([yet](http://wiki.ecmascript.org/doku.php?id=strawman:maximally_minimal_classes)), but it does have a new operator.
 What's interesting is [it's an operator](http://www.ecma-international.org/ecma-262/5.1/#sec-11.2.2) like C# (see 14.5.10 of the spec, yep I looked it up :P), and operators tend to do something unique which is also the case with JavaScript new.
 If you're a spec-nut you can read what happens in the link above (and also the [[[Construct]]](http://www.ecma-international.org/ecma-262/5.1/#sec-13.2.2) method which is important), but if you're not it does a few things that are of note:

-* It expects a function as _thing_ being new'ed up
+* It expects a function as the _thing_ being new'ed up
 * The result is a new object that has the prototype of the function that was new'ed, but also potentially their own values (such as values provided as the arguments)

 So let's make a simple "class" which consists of a constructor function: